GDGSpain/startbootstrap-freelancer-jekyll/README.md

 * [Download the latest release on Start Bootstrap](http://startbootstrap.com/template-overviews/freelancer/)
 * Clone the repo: `git clone https://github.com/BlackrockDigital/startbootstrap-freelancer.git`
 * Fork the repo
-* install Jekyll gem: gem install jekyll
+* Install Jekyll gem: gem install jekyll

 ## Use it

-to review the use: jekyll serve to build the web : jekyll b
+* to review the use: jekyll serve
+* to build the web : jekyll b

-finally you can upload the _dist folder files.
+* finally you can upload the _dist folder files.

 ## Bugs and Issues